the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 This will populate `secret-template.yaml` and `config-template.yaml` with the appropriate information and save them to the `secrets` folder.

 You will be asked to provide your DockerHub login credentials in order to connect your DockerHub account to the BinderHub.
-You must provide you Docker **username**, not your email address associated to the account.
+You must provide your Docker **username**, not your email address associated with the account.

 ```
 ./setup.sh